pkg-dot-zip/QRCodeDiscordBot/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-**QRCodeDiscordBot** is a [Discord](https://discord.com/) bot for generating QR-codes, programming in [Kotlin](https://kotlinlang.org/) using [Kord](https://github.com/kordlib/kord).
+**QRCodeDiscordBot** is a [Discord](https://discord.com/) bot for generating QR-codes, programmed in [Kotlin](https://kotlinlang.org/) using [Kord](https://github.com/kordlib/kord).
 I created this because of my unwarranted love for QR-codes & Kotlin, while also wanting to learn how to create Discord bots due to the increasing demand of these bots.
 The bot itself is quite simple; everything was setup and running in an hour.

 You need to run this bot yourself, since I don't host it anywhere.
 Fortunately, this is a very simple task.